 Metformin and sitagliptin may also be used for purposes not listed in this medication guide.

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking metformin and sitagliptin.
+If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking metformin and sitagliptin.
 Be sure your caregivers know ahead of time that you are using this medication.

 How should I take metformin and sitagliptin?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.